Run by School of Computer Science and Electronic Engineering

 Teaching and Learning Strategy

-Worked examples, tutorial problems, attempting past exam papers, revision.
+Worked examples, tutorial problems, and revision.

 - Literacy - Proficiency in reading and writing through a variety of media